 Please see the scheme guidance in the ‘eligibility’ section for further information on how to apply for this funding.

 We are seeking applicants who have the potential to develop into independent academic leaders and deliver high-quality research with impact.
 You must have significant postdoctoral expertise in one of the targeted research areas, normally a relevant doctorate, a track record of high-quality research, and be aspiring to apply for externally funded fellowships or other major grant awards.
 Your research interest should align with one of our targeted research areas (see below).

-All applicants must read the scheme guidance (docx 82kb) before applying for one of the positions.
+All applicants must read the scheme guidance (pdf 279kb) before applying for one of the positions.

 Find out more from our academics